BEIRUT TEMPORARY LANDSCAPES

 THE PLATFORM

-In a manner to ameliorate the situation, The Metabolic, Temporal Urban Platform, proposes a series of Landscape/Urban Interventions that could possibly present as post-war narratives to the Social/ Geo-spatial conundrum.
+In a manner to ameliorate the situation, Beirut Temporary Landscapes Platform proposes a series of Landscape and Urban interventions that could possibly present as post-war narratives to the Social/ Geo-spatial conundrum.

 Amidst the war a vision, of what the future could hold for our people in a post-war scenario.